yasharmansouri/SQL-for-Data-Science/Advanced SQL for Query Tuning and Performance Optimization.md

 WHERE job_title = 'Operator';
 ```

-- Hash: Hash functions take an arbitrary lenght of data and turn it into fixed-size string.
+- Hash: Hash functions take an arbitrary length of data and turn it into fixed-size string.
   - Hash functions are designed in such a way that different inputs produce different outputs and the values are virtually unique.
   - Size of hash depends on the algorithm used.
   - There's no preserving order with hash functions.